top of page

 Initial and ongoing assessment:

 Initial assessment is essential to identify the risks, and vulnerabilities of the prisoner.
 In our system of policies there would already be extensive medical and criminal records of each prisoner available to the prison officers even before initial assessment.
 The three key areas are 1) their risk to others, 2) their risk and vulnerability to themselves, and 3) their risk and vulnerability from other prisoners.
 Assessment 1) looks at their history of violence, how likely they are to be violent in the prison, and how vulnerable they are to being triggered into violence.
 Many criminals are deeply psychologically traumatised, and violence can become their habitual response to any form of stress in their daily life.
 It also assesses if they are dominant bullies; are they at risk of threatening, controlling, and enslaving other inmates.
 Assessment 2) looks at their mental and emotional condition and how they cope with what is happening inside of them, are they psychotic, paranoid, depressed, anxious, do they have learning difficulties, are they at risk of self harm, can they read, write, and what language do they speak.
-Assessment 3) looks at their vulnerability to other inmates; are they submissive and unconfident, do they feel weak in prison, and they fearful of what will happen to them, do they feel incapable of defending themselves, are they sex offenders and therefore at risk of retribution from other prisoners, will their mental and emotional state make them vulnerable?
+Assessment 3) looks at their vulnerability to other inmates; are they submissive and unconfident, is their build slight, do they feel weak in prison, and they fearful of what will happen to them, do they feel incapable of defending themselves, are they sex offenders and therefore at risk of retribution from other prisoners, will their mental and emotional state make them vulnerable?

 Induction and placement